Skip to content

 </select>

-For translations containing HTML or child components, use the <T> component for safe interpolation:
+For translations containing HTML, use the <T> component for safe interpolation:

 <script lang="ts">